-MAINE COMMUNITY COLLEGE WORKFORCE EDUCATION STUD
+COMMUNITY COLLEGE WORKFORCE EDUCATION STUDY

-In late 2020, Maine community colleges participated in a national study of community college workforce education.
-Maine was one of 14 states where education authorities volunteered to encourage colleges to respond early enough in 2020 to receive preliminary statewide results in January 2021.
-This brief compares Maine to the 14 states in this early-responder group.
+In late 2020, Hawaii community colleges participated in a national study of community college workforce education.
+Hawaii was one of 14 states where education authorities volunteered to encourage colleges to respond early enough in 2020 to receive preliminary statewide results in January 2021.
+This brief compares Hawaii to the 14 states in this early-responder group.

 The goal of the study: to explore the innovation under way at community colleges across the US and highlight what these institutions are doing to put Americans to work as the nation recovers from the Covid-19 pandemic.

+Image: state Image: state

 Early responders

+HAWAII

 Credit and noncredit enrollment

 Community colleges report abundant information about students enrolled in credit-eligible programs.
 Much less is known about learners enrolled in institutions' noncredit divisions.
 This study begins to address that gap, with a special focus on two-year colleges' noncredit workforce education programs and relationships with employers.

 Percentage of students in credit & noncredit programs

-In 2019, 76 percent of Maine community college students were enrolled in credit-eligible programs; 24 percent were enrolled in noncredit programs.
-This is comparable to the average across all early-responder states, where 28 percent of students were enrolled in noncredit programs.
+In 2019, 56 percent of Hawaii community college students were enrolled in credit-eligible programs; 44 percent were enrolled in noncredit programs.
+This is significantly more than the average across all early-responder states, where 28 percent of students were enrolled in noncredit programs.
+Noncredit programs Noncredit programs may include customized contract training provided for specific employers, occupational education programs open to all qualified students, remedial education, English as a second language and personal interest courses, among other types of instruction.
+In 2019, 37 percent of Hawaii noncredit community college students were enrolled in occupational programs open to all qualified students - roughly comparable to the average in all early-responder states.

-Noncredit programs

-Noncredit programs may include customized contract training provided for specific employers, occupational education programs open to all qualified students, remedial education, English as a second language and personal interest courses, among other types of instruction.

-In 2019, 22 percent of Maine noncredit community college students were enrolled in occupational programs open to all qualified students - a smaller share than the average in all early-responder states.

-Noncredit workforce education

-Credentials earned in noncredit occupational education programs

-Students who complete noncredit workforce programs generally earn a credential of some kind, sometimes several credentials.
-In Maine, half the students who completed noncredit workforce programs earned industry certifications - significantly more than the average in all early-responder states.

-Percentage of program completers who earned credentials

-The round dots in this figure show the average percentage.
+Noncredit workforce education Credentials earned in noncredit occupational education programs Students who complete noncredit workforce programs generally earn a credential of some kind, sometimes several credentials.
+In Hawaii, 13 percent of students who completed noncredit workforce programs earned industry certifications - a significantly smaller share than the average in all early-responder states.
+Percentage of program completers who earned credentials The round dots in this figure show the average percentage.
 The lines show the minimum and maximum percentages across participating colleges.

-Embedding industry certifications

-Unlike traditional academic credentials, which signal that students have attended and completed a course of study, industry certifications signal what learners know and what job-related tasks they can perform - occupation-specific knowledge and skills measured by tests developed by industry groups.

-Percentage of Maine community colleges that embed certifications in credit & noncredit programs
+Embedding industry certifications Unlike traditional academic credentials, which signal that students have attended and completed a course of study, industry certifications signal what learners know and what job-related tasks they can perform - occupation-specific knowledge and skills measured by tests developed by industry groups.
+Credit programs Noncredit programs Program prepares learners for the assessment but 14% 100% 29% 57% does not require it Require an assessment to complete the 29% 57% 14% 33% 67% program Half of programs or less More than half of programs None Percentage of Hawaii community colleges that embed certifications in credit & noncredit programs Funding Hawaii community colleges look to a variety of sources to provide funding for noncredit occupational education, with 45 percent coming from students paying out of pocket.
+Funding sources The round dots in this figure show the average percentage.

-Funding

-Maine community colleges look to a variety of sources to provide funding for noncredit occupational education - almost half from students paying out of pocket.

-Funding sources

-The round dots in this figure show the average percentage.
 The lines show the minimum and maximum percentages across participating colleges.

-Quality assurance

-Maine community colleges use a variety of strategies to ensure the quality of noncredit occupational programs.
-All two-year public institutions in the state said they use local employer input or regional labor market information to design or revise programs, and 86 percent report that students earn industry certifications or licensure.
+Quality assurance Hawaii community colleges use a variety of strategies to ensure the quality of noncredit occupational programs.
+All Hawaii two-year public institutions in the state said they use local employer input or regional labor market information to design or revise programs, and all report that students earn industry certifications or licensure.